Course overview

 Exercise: Safety risk management, mitigation, management and mitigation

-Safety assurance, performance and auditing
+Safety assurance, performance, data & records, meetings and auditing

 Safety assurance